-After been blamed for being a weight-gaining and unhealthy part of our diet for years – Ghee is now trending as the new superfood.
-Truth is, it keeps your gut healthy, is a source of good fats and is superb for the skin too!
-Healthy and monitored doses of ghee are actually being recommended by nutritionists around the world.
+After being blamed for being a weight-gaining and unhealthy part of our diet for years – Ghee is now trending as the new superfood.
+The truth is, it keeps your gut healthy, is a source of good fats, and is superb for the skin too!

 “Ghee can be had in small quantities daily as a source of saturated fats.
 Children can afford to have a larger quantity every day.
 Studies have shown that ghee can be good for lowering bad cholesterol and increasing good cholesterol,” Dr. Rupali Datta, Clinical Nutritionist.

-The butter that you today get in the market is an emulsion of milk fat in water with milk proteins acting as emulsifying agents.
+The butter you today get in the market is an emulsion of milk fat in water with milk proteins acting as emulsifying agents.
 It’s processed and has added salt.
 Ghee is clarified butter, a refined and pure version of butterfat.

 Ghee versus butter: Taste & Usage of Ghee and Butter